 - Dental bridges can be an effective solution that is long-lasting, cost-efficient, and relatively easy to install.

-- In some cases, the bridge may not fit properly, require more adjustments, or even cause further damage.
+- Sometimes, the bridge may not fit properly, require more adjustments, or even cause further damage.

 - Dental bridges may require more frequent maintenance than other treatments, such as implants or dentures.